samuelnoye/CalculatorApp-IOS/README.md

 # CalculatorApp-IOS
-A calculator app build for ios using swiftui.
-The main aim is to demostarte how to play around with the swift ui interface.
+A calculator app build for IOS using swiftUI.
+The main aim is to demostarte how to play around with the swiftUI interface.